 Traumatic life events

-Of course, the reason for mood changes may be grief from losing a loved one, or another traumatic life event whereby counselling, time and appropriate support from your health care practitioner will help to ease the emotional pain.
+Of course, the reason for mood changes may be grief from losing a loved one, or another traumatic life event whereby counseling, time and appropriate support from your health care practitioner will help to ease the emotional pain.

 Last but not least, any number of the following may also be contributing to mood changes and mood swings: